-If you have cancer, you want to be sure you are getting care from the best.
+If you have cancer, get care from the best.

 That's why people from all over the region, across the country and even worldwide, come to Nebraska Medicine for their cancer care.